michaelClearyCare/dev-care/README.md

 > * Create collapsable wrapper component for devtools and popup
 > * Refactor **all** color variable names, combine appropriately in higher level shared folders
 > * Build out request interceptor.
 Amplitude and graphql requests can be filtered (already implemented).
 Need to display events and create toggle in popup to control this functionality
+> * Create method to log all `console.log`s to the main console.
+That would be dope! ( should have a way to show what context the log is from, maybe cool styling 😈 )